mahalakshmipp28/EI_Project_2708/README.md

 **ScheduleManager**

-**Constructor:** Initializes the schedule manager with an empty list of tasks and a task factory.
+**1. Constructor:** Initializes the schedule manager with an empty list of tasks and a task factory.

-**addTask:** Adds a new task to the schedule.
+**2. addTask:** Adds a new task to the schedule.
 Checks for conflicts with existing tasks and notifies the user if a conflict is found.

-**removeTask:** Removes a task from the schedule.
+**3. removeTask:** Removes a task from the schedule.
 Notifies the user if the task is not found.

-**viewTasks:** Displays all tasks in the schedule, sorted by start time.
+**4. viewTasks:** Displays all tasks in the schedule, sorted by start time.

-**main:** The main method that runs the application.
+**5. main:** The main method that runs the application.
 It creates a schedule manager and a scanner to read user input.

 **Task**